Murder of Anne Noblett: Disappearance

 On Monday, 30 December 1957, Anne Noblett, a student at Watford Technical College, had attended a dance with friends at Lourdes Hall in Harpenden in Hertfordshire.
-After the dance she said goodbye to friends and caught the 391 Green Line bus to return home to Marshalls Heath near Wheathampstead, where she lived with her parents (Hugh and Ira) and brothers.
+After the dance she said goodbye to friends and caught the 391 Green Line bus to return home to Marshalls Heath near Wheathampstead, where she lived with her parents (Thomas and Ira) and brothers.
 The last sighting of Noblett was by Shirley Edwards at around six o'clock in the evening when she alighted the bus at the Cherry Trees pub at the bottom of Marshalls Heath Lane, close to home.

 There was a report, by a local resident, of car rear lights being visible further up the lane at the approximate time of her disappearance.

 Her parents reported their daughter as missing and police undertook a search with dogs in the area but found nothing.

 Discovery of body

 Noblett's body was found on 31 January 1958 by two brothers, Hugh and Brian Symonds, out walking their dog in Rose Grove Woods (known locally as Young’s Wood) near Horn Hill, Whitwell; approximately seven miles from where she was last seen.
 Police attended the scene, in scrub 300 yards from the main road, and Noblett's body was found fully clothed and with her spectacles on; her belongings were found close by.
 It was determined that she had been strangled and most likely suffered a sexual assault.
 Her body was also found to be frozen solid.